hallvaaw/Automated-Neuronal-Differentiation-Analyzer/README.md

 ## Finding new cell parameters

-If you want to add a new cell line, but do not have the parameters required for the particle analysis, use can use the appendix script to find them.
+If you want to add a new cell line, but do not have the parameters required for the particle analysis, you can use the appendix script to find them.

 ### How to use

-1. In Fiji, open the appendix script by File -> Open... or press "Ctrl+o"
+1. In Fiji, open the appendix script by File -> Open... or press "Ctrl+O"
 2. Press "Run" and select an image with the cell line.
-3. Select the thresholding algorithm you want to test, or choose "NO THRESHOLD" if the image is already segmented i.e with Trainable Weka segmentaion.
+3. Select the thresholding algorithm you want to test, or choose "NO THRESHOLD" if the image is already segmented i.e with [Trainable Weka segmentation.](https://imagej.net/Trainable_Weka_Segmentation)
 4. Select the minimum and maximum particle size in number of pixels.
 Use a narrow range as possible.
 Set constant minimum and maximum values by changing line 23 and 24 in the script (see fig).
 5. Select the minimum and maximum circularity of the particles.
 A perfect circle has circularity equal to 1.00, whereas the least circular shape has circularity equal to 0.00.
 Try for instance a range from 0.40-1.00 for cell bodies and 0.00-0.40 for neurites to begin with.
 PS: type in integers from 0-100 (see fig ), not decimal numbers!